A retirement community of postal workers has a message to deliver to Trump: Trust the mail

 Many in Nalcrest vote by mail and say the president is doing a disservice to mail carriers and the post office by saying such votes will lead to the election being rigged.
 “That’s just wrong.
 I trust the mail 100 percent,” Kolaski said.
 “Look at the military — that’s all they do is vote by mail.
 And it’s awesome.”

 Trump has twice used the vote-by-mail option since he became a registered voter in Palm Beach County in October.
-However, a courier picked up ballots for the president and first lady from the local elections office, then took them to be tallied.
+However, a courier picked up ballots for the president and first lady from the local elections office, then brought them back to be tallied.

 In pre-pandemic times here, activities packed the calendar.
 “We had softball teams, and every month there was a food game, and people would go out and grill burgers,” said Dave Marshall, 72.
 “We had pickle ball and bocce ball.
 We always had bingo, and card games, and we’d get a huge turnout for trivia.”

-Fun has been replaced by worry, including about the agency where most residents spent their entire careers.
+Fun has been replaced by worry, including about the agency where most residents spent entire careers.
 The Marshalls and their neighbors acknowledged that the Postal Service is in a financial bind, with a $13 billion revenue shortfall predicted when the fiscal year ends in September.
 Many blame the situation in part on lawmakers’ decision in 2006 to require the agency to pre-fund 75 years of retiree health benefits.

 “Why don’t they ask the people on the front lines for the solutions, the letter carrier?”
 Lilja suggested.
 “That would solve the problem.
 But the letter carrier isn’t allowed to speak, out of fear of retribution.”